alexpalade/bit-toggle/README.md

-# bit-toggle
+# Bit Toggle
 A trivial demo of binary to decimal arithmetic with PixiJS

-Play it in the browser: https://alexpalade.github.io/bit-toggle/.
+Play it in the browser: https://alexpalade.github.io/bit-toggle/